 I'm going to return to my sprintathon metaphor here: You may be doing 12+ shows a week.
 There may be three show days.
-You may, at times be busting your gut trying to liven up a crowd, when all you want to do is cuddle up in bed.
+You may, at times, be busting your gut trying to liven up a crowd when all you want to do is cuddle up in bed.
 You’ve got to push through, stay alert and keep moving.
 To do that, you need to look after yourself.

-Remember: it's your Christmas too
+Remember, it's your Christmas too

-“Oh no it can’t...”
+“Oh no, it can’t...”

-“Oh yes it can!”
+“Oh yes, it can!”

 John is an Irish actor living in London.
-He started his career in Clondalkin Youth Theatre and trained in the Samuel Beckett Centre, Trinity College, Dublin.
+He started his career in Clondalkin Youth Theatre and trained at the Samuel Beckett Centre, Trinity College, Dublin.
 He has worked and toured with productions internationally, and starred in The Commitments, in the Palace theatre and on The UK and Ireland Tour.
 He has written scripts for radio, stage and also for comic books.